 Biodegradation is different then compostable.
 The industry defines compostable to be Aerobic biodegradation in an industrial compost facility.
 These are different in home compost piles and commercial compost facilities.
 The reason for the industry definition of compostable products is further define biodegradation and to set it apart from biodegradation based on testing methods and standards.
 Composting in an industrial compost facility requires 140F to break down the polymer chain of polylactic acid (otherwise known as PLA).

 Biodegradation in the United States is defined as anything that biodegrades based on microorganisms turning the product into organic material found in nature.
-ASTM D5511-12 is the testing method for plastic biodegradation, and the ISO 15985 is the standard for the test of anaerobic biodegradation of plastic materials internationally.
+ASTM D5511-12 is the testing method for plastic biodegradation in Anerobic Digestion Units, Landfill simulation tests, and ASTM D5526.
+ISO 15985 is the standard for the test of anaerobic biodegradation of plastic materials in high solids environments internationally.

 To determine if your product or package is biodegradable plastic you may need to perform some testing if the product company has not given you testing over your resin type or product.
-The ASTM D5511-12 and the ASTM D5526-12 are both tests to define biodegradation in anaerobic environments.
+The ASTM D5511-12 and the ASTM D5526-12 are both tests to define biodegradation in anaerobic environments these testing methods are a guideline for disposal methods anaerobic digestion and accelerated landfills.
+You are also able to simulate landfills that are not accelerated in accordance with EPA guidelines.
 To determine compostable products, you would need to do the Standard Test ASTM D6400 which is performed by the test ASTM D5338-12, which is for the Aerobic testing method for determining Aerobic biodegradation of plastic materials in an industrial compost facility only.

 Currently the only test for home composting is done by the reduction of heat while performing the ASTM D5338, this also applies to municipal compost facilities.
 There are currently no industrial compost facilities around the world that maintain a 180 day time for composting at a constant 140F temperature, 130F is optimal temperatures for most compost facilities due to the different micro-organisms that live within the compost.